-Secretary FOWLER.
+Secretary Fowler.
 That is correct, sir.

 The CHAIRMAN.
 Thank you very much, Mr. Secretary.
 Senator Long?
-It is an a set

-Secretary FowLER.
+Secretary Fowler.
 Thank you, Mr. Chairman.

 Senator Long.
 Mr. Secretary, I am not worried too much about this increase in the debt.
 We have been increasing the debt by about 2 percent a year for the last 5 years while have been increasing the income and the growth product of our people by about 5 percent.
-I am somewhat concerned about this problem : Are we going to be able to set up this Government on such a basis that one of these days we quit increasing the debt or do we have to anticipate a gradual increase in the debt as the country grows, assuming we can keep the country prosperous?
-Secretary FowLER.
+I am somewhat concerned about this problem: Are we going to be able to set up this Government on such a basis that one of these days we quit increasing the debt or do we have to anticipate a gradual increase in the debt as the country grows, assuming we can keep the country prosperous?
+Secretary Fowler.
 Well, I think that the keeping of the country prosperous does not, Senator Long, depend upon increasing the Federal debt.
 Increasing private debt and State and local debt and Federal debt as a totality of course does have some relationship to expanding the economy and purchasing power.
 But I don't think that the quantity of the increase in the Federal debt is a very material factor so that we need depend on it.
-A MARINE PROVIDE A